airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     program.

--   They can be called multiple times and from multiple locations and they always know how to get back to where they were since `callcall` pushes the return address onto the stack.
+-   They can be called multiple times and from multiple locations and they always know how to get back to where they were since `call` pushes the return address onto the stack.

 These are the main advantages of functions.
 Larger programs also use